GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 ## Development Log and Status Updates

-*   **2024-05-24 (Latest - Self-initiated based on roadmap progression):**
-    *   **Refactored `generateDocumentEmbeddings` Flow for Real Embedding Model Usage**:
-        *   Modified `src/ai/flows/generate-document-embeddings.ts` to use `ai.embed()` with the `googleai/text-embedding-004` model, replacing the previous `mockEmbeddingGeneratorTool`.
-        *   This flow now makes actual API calls to Google AI for embedding generation, a critical step for the ETLVRE pipeline.
-        *   Added comments regarding the necessity of a `GOOGLE_API_KEY` in `.env` for local testing.
-        *   Included basic error handling per chunk to allow the flow to continue if individual chunks fail embedding.
-        *   This change makes the flow a functional component for Phase 2A's "Implement ETLVRE Pipeline v1 & Live Vector Store" task, specifically the "Embedding Generation using Vertex AI Embeddings API" sub-task.
-*   **2024-05-23 (Self-initiated based on roadmap progression):**
-    *   **Enhanced `README.md` for Better Project Overview**:
-        *   Updated `README.md` to include a proper project title, a brief description of ISA's purpose, key technologies, setup instructions (`npm install`, `npm run dev`), and a link to this `docs/blueprint.md` document.
-        *   This improves developer onboarding and overall project context.
-*   **2024-05-22 (Self-initiated based on roadmap progression):**
-    *   **Refined Error Handling for Conceptual KG Interaction**:
-        *   Enhanced `queryKnowledgeGraphTool` in `src/ai/tools/knowledge-graph-tools.ts` to ensure its mock implementation returns schema-compliant `QueryKnowledgeGraphOutputSchema` objects, especially for "empty" or error-simulating queries (e.g., ensuring `matchedEntities` and `relatedInformation` fields are correctly handled as optional or empty arrays).
-        *   Refined the `demonstrateKgQuery` flow in `src/ai/flows/demonstrate-kg-query.ts` to ensure its `catch` block and `!toolOutput` checks also produce schema-compliant error responses, populating the `summary` field appropriately.
 *   **2024-05-21 (Self-initiated based on roadmap progression):**
     *   **Enhanced 'Q&A with Vector Search' UI & Flow Robustness**:
         *   The UI at `/advanced/qa-vector-search` now displays the `retrievedChunksCount` from the AI flow, providing users with more visibility into the conceptual RAG process.